Frankie Musonda: Luton Town and loan spells

-Born in Bedford, Bedfordshire, Musonda joined Luton Town in 2006 aged eight and progressed through the club's youth system.
+Born in Bedford, Bedfordshire, Musonda Chisenga joined Luton Town in 2006 aged eight and progressed through the club's youth system.
 During his time in the club's academy he played in numerous positions, including as a striker, before settling on a central defensive role.
 He was part of the under-11 team which defeated Bayern Munich 3–2 to win the Aarau Masters in 2009.
 Musonda was promoted to Luton's under-18 team as a first year scholar in 2014 and was named captain.
 He began 2015–16 playing for both the under-18 team and the development squad alongside senior professionals.
 After leading the under-18's on a 16-match unbeaten run, during which the team conceded only seven goals, he signed a one-and-a-half-year professional contract with Luton on 4 November 2015.
 Musonda continued to captain the under-18 team which went on to win the Youth Alliance South East title and the Youth Alliance Cup, and also reached the quarter-finals of the FA Youth Cup, in which they lost 1–0 to Blackburn Rovers.

 Musonda first became involved with the Luton first-team when he was named on the bench on his eighteenth birthday for a League Two match against Northampton Town, though he remained an unused substitute.
 On 23 January 2016, Musonda was introduced as a 94th-minute substitute for Pelly Ruddock Mpanzu in a 2–0 win away to Mansfield Town to make his professional debut.
 He made his second appearance of the season on 9 April, coming on as an 85th-minute substitute for Dan Potts in a 2–0 defeat at home to Accrington Stanley.
 Musonda was introduced as an 89th-minute substitute for Jake Howells in Luton's final match of the season, a 4–1 win at home to Exeter City.